Yoric/keep-it-focused/README.md

 The file containing your permanent configuration is at `/etc/keep-it-focused.yaml`.
 See `resources/test.yaml` for an example.

-You can also use the command-line to add new authorization intervals, see e.g.
+You can also use the command-line to add/remove authorization intervals, see e.g.

 ```sh
 $ keep-it-focused permanently --help